Easy Trader Joe’s Chicken Meatballs Recipe (Copycat)

 minutes

-These homemade chicken meatballs are a spot-on copycat of Trader Joe’s classic, bursting with flavors of garlic, herbs, and Parmesan, all simmered to perfection in a rich marinara sauce.
+These homemade chicken meatballs are a spot-on copycat of Trader Joe’s classic, bursting with flavors of garlic, herbs, and parmesan, all simmered to perfection in a rich marinara sauce.

 Ingredients